Mustafa Kamal (politician): Politics

+Kamal was elected to Parliament from Comilla-9 in 1996.
+He received 57,195 votes while his closest rival, Monirul Haq Chowdhury of Jatiya Party (E), received 47,570 votes.

+Kamal contested the 2001 election from Comilla-9 as an Awami League candidate and lost.
+He received 66,175 votes while Monirul Haq Chowdhury of Bangladesh Nationalist Party candidate won with 78,622 votes.

-Kamal was elected to Parliament from Cumilla-9 in 1996.
-He was elected to his second term as a member of the Jatiya Sangsad for the constituency of Cumilla-10 in 2008 and 2014.
-He is Convener of Bangladesh Awami League in the Cumilla district (South).
+Kamal was elected to his second term as a member of the Jatiya Sangsad for the constituency of Cumilla-10 in 2008.
+He received 138,089 votes while his nearest rival, Mobasher Alam Bhuiyan of the Bangladesh Nationalist Party, received 89,821.

+Kamal was reelected in 2014 unopposed after the election was boycotted by the main opposition party, Bangladesh Nationalist Party.
+He is Convener of Awami League in the Cumilla district (South).
 He is also the Finance and Planning Secretary of Bangladesh Awami League.
 He was appointed the Minister for Planning in January 2014.

+Kamal was re-elected to parliament in December 2018 from Comilla-10 as a candidate of the Awami League.
+He received 405,299 votes while his nearest rival, Md Monirul Haq Chowdhuri of the Bangladesh Nationalist Party, received 12,488 votes.
+On 7 January 2019, Kamal was appointed the Minister of Finance of Bangladesh.

 Cricket administration

 Kamal has been involved with cricket and its development for last 30 years in various capacities.
 From 1990 to 2010 he was chairman of the cricket committee of Abahani Limited, before becoming the President of Asian Cricket Council between 2010 and 2012.

 In 2012, Kamal was named as the vice-president of the International Cricket Council (ICC) for the 2012–2014 term.
 Prior to his nomination for the ICC, Kamal was the president of the Bangladesh Cricket Board.
 Kamal succeeded Alan Isaac as president of the ICC in 2014.

 Kamal resigned from his designation as ICC President, with effect from 1 April 2015.
 The resignation was reportedly to protest alleged non-compliance by the ICC of laws written in the constitution of the ICC, and he was an active protester of corruption in cricket.